reefactor/brainfood_reference/README.md

 > The best test of robustness to reputational damage is your emotional state (fear, joy, boredom) when you get an email from a journalist.
 > -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

+> If only there were evil people somewhere insidiously committing evil deeds, and it were necessary only to separate them from the rest of us and destroy them.
+But the line dividing good and evil cuts through the heart of every human being.
+And who is willing to destroy a piece of his own heart?  ...
+During the life of any heart this line keeps changing place; sometimes it is squeezed one way by exuberant evil and sometimes it shifts to allow enough space for good to flourish.
+One and the same human being is, at various ages, under various circumstances, a totally different human being.
+At times he is close to being a devil, at times to sainthood.
+But his name doesn't change, and to that name we ascribe the whole lot, good and evil.
+-- The Gulag Archipelago by Solzhenitsyn

 * The [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule) principle of treating others as you want to be treated is spoiled by [hypocrisy of double standards](https://en.wikipedia.org/wiki/Hypocrisy)
 * [This is watter](https://www.youtube.com/watch?v=8CrOL-ydFMI) [speech](https://en.wikipedia.org/wiki/This_Is_Water) by David Foster Wallace